sonbachmi/son-datachat/README.md

 This assigment is assumed to focus on LLM security.
 A few measures are implemented to improve security on both input and output using the **LLM Guard** library for demonstration purpose:

-- Input (prompt) from user is scanned for toxic content, sensible data, malicious injection and other unsafe content, then sanitized
+- Input (prompt) from user is scanned for sensible data, token abuse, prompt injection and other unsafe content, then sanitized
 - Output (response) from LLM is also scanned and sanitized before reaching user

 Another measure specific to _PandasAI_ is using the _Advanced Security Agent_ to detect malicious code generation.

-Those measures can provide a fair security layer to protect general applications, but may add some latency to response time;
+Those defensive measures can provide a fair security layer to protect general applications, but may add some latency to response time.
-and the _Advanced Security Agent_ feature may potentially require a license.
+Also, _LLM Guard_ requires significant computing resources, and _Advanced Security Agent_
-So for this project, they are turned off by default by a switch in source code.
+may potentially require a license so the layer is turned off by default by a switch in source code.
-In real production use, when it is preferably enabled, it is important to implement the optimal configuration, possibly adding more security measures provided by other libraries to the layer.
+In real production use, you may prefer to enable it, but it is important to work out the optimal configuration for the scanners, and possibly add more security measures provided by other libraries to the layer.
+(_LLM Guard_ is my personal first choice here as it's open source, provides a comprehensive toolkit, and requires no license or API key, free or paid, so can start working immediately out of the box.)

 ## Tests

-Unit tests for all Python apps are in the `tests` folder.
+Unit tests for all Python apps, including security scanners, are in the `tests` folder.
 Make sure the tests run in the project root directory, with no local server open.

 ~~~bash